Skip to main content

 Interconnectedness of Biological Axes and Neurotransmitter Function

 The HPA and HPG axes do not operate in isolation; they form a complex, interconnected network, with sleep acting as a central regulatory node.
-For instance, chronic HPA axis activation due to can suppress the HPG axis, a phenomenon known as “stress-induced hypogonadism.”
+For instance, chronic HPA axis activation due to sleep deprivation can suppress the HPG axis, a phenomenon known as “stress-induced hypogonadism.”
 This cross-talk underscores the systemic nature of hormonal regulation.

 Neurotransmitters also play a pivotal role in mediating the effects of sleep on metabolic and hormonal health.